Xilinx/Vitis_Model_Composer/Tutorials/AIE-PL/AIE_HDL_tutorial/README.md

 ## AIE Subsystem

 Unlike the HDL block library, the Vitis Model Composer AI Engine blocks do not perform cycle-accurate simulation.
 In fact, the observed sample times in the Simulink model do not correspond to the AI Engine's hardware clock rate.
+Instead these blocks allow for functional or bit-accurate simulation.

 9. Return to the top-level `AIE_HDL` model and double-click the **AIE_Subsystem** to open it.